Capacitors

 Background

 These were purchased at test subjects for the ESR Micro combined Effective Series Resistance and Capacitance meter.
-I was going to put this data on that page but way too large so is here as a seperate page.
+I was going to put this data on that page but way too large so is here as a separate page.

 The first choice was to get leaded parts to allow insertion in the ESR MIcro and the SR715.
 Parts that are a few cents were ordered on tape at 100 each so in some photos you will see the tape.
 The photos have been scaled so they are all 200 pixels wide, so the scale factor varies a lot, i.e. they are NOT shown in relative size.